How To Get A Lawsuit Loan

 Lawsuit loans are one solution if you don’t have savings or access to traditional avenues of lending.

-The non-recourse nature of settlement funding gives you access to cash now with no risk.
+The non-recourse nature of settlement funding gives you access to cash quickly with no risk.
 If you win your case, the lender receives a pre-agreed portion of the settlement.
 If you lose your case, you repay nothing.

 • Daily living expenses